Is My Cat Mad at Me?

-Myth Three: My Cat Is Spraying the Furniture Because He is Mad At Me.
+3. My Cat Is Spraying the Furniture Because He Is Mad At Me

 Some cats have a tendency to spray things.
 For most cats, simply spaying and neutering the cat will make this issue go away.
 But for others, they will continue to spray objects in or around the house.